Self Organizing Nebulous Growths for Robust and Incremental Data Visualization: Method

 Inspired by the GNG, we define a Growth Error associated with $\mathbf{c}_{i_1}$ as:

 where $t$ is the index of current iteration.
-When any $G_{i_1}(t)$ exceeds a predefined threshold, we place a new coding vector $\mathbf{c}$ at the centroid between $\mathbf{x}_i$ and its $k$ nearest coding vectors, so that the regions that have high Growth Error get more populated with coding vectors.
+When any $G_{i_1}(t)$ exceeds a predefined threshold $\theta_g$, we place a new coding vector $\mathbf{c}$ at the centroid between $\mathbf{x}_i$ and its $k$ nearest coding vectors, so that the regions that have high Growth Error get more populated with coding vectors.
+In Supplement Section 1.2, we describe how we have calculated the $\theta_g$ from a hyperparameter called the Spread Factor ($SF$) as defined in \cite{alahakoon2000dynamic, chan2009investigation}.
 Due to the stochastic sampling, the current $\mathbf{x}_i$ and its neighboring data may not be sampled in the next iterations, thus the newly created coding vector may not be duly connected in subsequent repetitions of Step 1 and it may eventually drift away.
 To avoid this, at the current iteration, we add new edges from the newly added coding vectors to all neighbors of the $\mathbf{c}_{i_1}$.
-The placement of new $\mathbf{y}$ is conducted similarly, and by placing the $\mathbf{y}$ close to the neighborhood of $\mathbf{y}_{i_1}$, the convergence of the new $\mathbf{y}$ to a suitable position is made faster, than by placing the new $\mathbf{y}$ randomly on the output map.
+Similarly, for faster convergence of the output visualization, rather than placing new $\mathbf{y}$ at random, we place it in the close neighborhood of $\mathbf{y}_{i_1}$.
 We summarize this step in Algorithm \ref{alg:growth}.

-These four steps form a complete iteration of SONG algorithm, which we summarize in Algorithm \ref{alg:song}.
+These four steps form a complete iteration of the SONG algorithm, which we summarize in Algorithm \ref{alg:song}.
 In the next section, we evaluate the performance of the SONG algorithm.